 One of the reasons why there are so many varieties of synthetic cannabinoids is legality.
-Each time one of these psychoactive substances becomes illegal, its manufacturers simply change the chemical formula slightly and sell it under another name.
+Each time one of these intoxicating substances becomes illegal, its manufacturers simply change the chemical formula slightly and sell it under another name.

 How Do Synthetic Cannabinoids Work?

-Synthetic cannabinoids work in a similar way to natural marijuana by interacting with the body’s inbuilt endocannabinoid system (ECS).
+Synthetic cannabinoids work in a similar way to natural marijuana by interacting with the body’s endocannabinoid system (ECS).

 While THC only binds partially with CB1 receptors, synthetic cannabinoids bind with them fully.
 This leads to fast and powerful effects, which are not always desirable.